 Let’s say you had an informational interview with Samantha, who does work similar to yours at a company you’re interested in.
 She has offered you some advice.

 Samantha is more likely to feel like her time was well spent – and more likely to want to offer additional advice or leads in the future – if you report back to her on how the advice was useful.
 That way she feels like she really made a difference.

 Before you even leave the meeting, thank her and say “I’ll let you know how this works out.”
 About a week later, send her an email or card mentioning how you followed up on her advice and what the results have been.
 Having made a commitment to follow up, you will be perceived as following through on a commitment.
 No peskiness involved!

 And where do you go from there?

-Steve Dalton, the author of one of my favorite job search books, The 2-Hour Job Search, answered this question in a discussion in his Q&A forum on LinkedIn:
+Steve Dalton, the author of one of my favorite career books, The 2-Hour Job Search, answered this question in his Q&A forum on LinkedIn:

 After you’ve updated your contact a couple of weeks with the status of any referral they gave you (or if they did not give you one), you switch the contact to a recurring monthly check-in.
 The first monthly check-in should consist of three items:

 1) Recap that best piece of advice or insight they gave you